aygalic/biosequence_encoding/README.md

 - Mean absolute deviation threshold/ceiling
 - LASSO selection
-- min max scaling
+- log1p transform
 - Normalisation
-- log1p transform
+- Min Max Scaling to [0,1]

 The dataset can then be output following 2 different architectures: